I am a community theologian and pastor of a small, diverse UCC congregation in Birmingham, Alabama in the United States.

 - active engagement with issues of justice is a key part of my understanding of faith, with a particular focus on the useful intersections of contemplation and action

-- writing as a spiritual practice – check out the Blog or What the Heart Holds on Facebook, Instagram, or Twitter
+- writing as a spiritual practice – check out the Writing section or What the Heart Holds on Facebook, Instagram, or Twitter

 - liturgy – written to engage both the breadth of tradition and the concerns of contemporary life